Roche is a novelist, playwright, journalist, copywriter, blogger,

 David Healey Member at Large

 Chesapeake City resident David Healey has written more than 20 novels and nonfiction books.
 He spent 21 years as a journalist and now teaches full-time for an online university.
 He is a contributing editor for The Big Thrill, monthly magazine for the International Thriller Writers.
 He enjoys Delmarva history and looks forward to connecting with other regional writers at Bay to Ocean and other ESWA events.
 Visit him online at https://davidhealeyauthor.com

-Willie Schatz grew up in Woodmere, Long Island where he graduated from the same high school as Louise Gluck, though she preceded him by four years and is slightly more recognizable.
-He moved to the District to attend Georgetown Law School, and practiced for three years before moving to Miami to be a sportswriter.
-He eventually returned to the District.
-He's been a business writer for The Washington Post and a freelancer for The New York Daily News, and The Allentown Morning Call.
-He taught English for two decades at the University of Maryland, College Park.
-In addition to working with ESWA, he is also a member of Rehoboth Beach Writers Guild and the Society of Professional Journalists.
-He and his spouse Molly split their time between the District and Lewes where they think about letting the dog drive, but don't because doing so would piss off the three cats.
+Willie Schatz graduated from the same high school as Louise Gluck, though she is slightly more recognizable.
+He received his J.D. from Georgetown Law School and practiced for three years before moving to Miami to be a sportswriter.
+He's been a business writer for The Washington Post and a freelancer for The New York Daily News.
+He taught English for two decades at the University of Maryland.
+A published poet, he also is the Writers Artist-in-Residence at Street Sense, D.C.’s paper for and about the homeless.
+He and his spouse Molly split their time between D.C. and Lewes.